-Capital Contributions increased from \$0 in fiscal year 2018 to \$12,294,000 in fiscal year 2019.
-This is because we recognized the net position of the Poinciana Parkway as contributed capital when CFX took over the operations and maintenance of the road during the year.
+Capital Contributions decreased from \$12,294,000 in fiscal year 2019 to \$0 in fiscal year 2020.
+The net position of the Poinciana Parkway was recognized as contributed capital when CFX took over the operations and maintenance of the road during fiscal year 2019.

 Preservation expense includes such items as resurfacing and restriping.
 The budgeted amounts are based on projected requirements to keep the roadway in good condition and, therefore, the expenses related to preservation can vary significantly from year to year.
-Preservation expense increased 51% in fiscal year 2018 and then decreased 36% in fiscal year 2019.
-Fiscal year 2018 saw a record high in preservation expense, fiscal year 2019 saw that expense return to historical levels.
+Preservation expense decreased 36% in fiscal year 2019 and then increased 44% in fiscal year 2020.
+Fiscal year 2019 saw preservation expense dip from its all-time high the prior year, however fiscal year 2020 saw that expense climb back up, which coincides with the system's growth and continued maturity.

-Other expenses are expenses that were not part of our OM&A budget, but also were not capitalized.
+Other expenses are expenses that were not part of CFX's OM&A budget, but also were not capitalized.
 These expenses are expected to fluctuate from year to year depending upon the amount spent on non-capitalized projects.
-Other expenses increased 143% between fiscal years 2017 and 2018 and then increased by 8% between fiscal year 2018 and 2019.
-These increases are due to program support and a rise in new pilot programs and feasibility studies that are not eligible to be capitalized.
+Other expenses increased 8% between fiscal years 2018 and 2019 and then decreased by less than 1% between fiscal year 2019 and 2020.
+This level of increased expense over historical years is due to program support and a rise in new pilot programs and feasibility studies that are not eligible to be capitalized.

-There were losses in capital assets in fiscal year 2018 and 2019 as anticipated.
+There were losses in capital assets in fiscal year 2019 and 2020 as anticipated.
 There have been various bridges, signs and toll plaza lanes removed and/or demolished to make way for road widening, extension and interchange projects over the past few fiscal years.
-Also contributing to the loss in capital assets were losses on the sale of various surplus property.
-The largest contributing factor to the fiscal year 2019 loss is writing off software that had become obsolete.
+Also contributing to the loss in capital assets were losses on the disposal of retired fixed assets.
+The largest contributing factor to the fiscal year 2020 loss is writing off signs that needed to be replaced.